What NiceJob is

 Where we stand on review removal

-A note on review removal, because it comes up in the same comparisons: ReviewNudger includes review protection, which screens each synced Google review for likely violations of Google's review content policy — spam or fake content, off-topic content, conflicts of interest, profanity, harassment, hate speech, exposed personal information — and flags what it finds with a plain-English explanation.
-It is advisory only: you decide which flags deserve action and report them through Google's own reporting tool.
+A note on review removal, because it comes up in the same comparisons: ReviewNudger includes review protection, which can screen newly synced Google reviews for likely violations of Google's review content policy — spam or fake content, off-topic content, conflicts of interest, profanity, harassment, hate speech, exposed personal information — and flag what it finds with a plain-English explanation.
+It is advisory only and configurable per location: you decide which flags deserve action and report them through Google's own reporting tool.
 ReviewNudger never submits reports on your behalf, and whether a flagged review comes down is always Google's decision — so whichever platform you choose, treat guaranteed-removal promises with skepticism.

 When NiceJob is the better fit